-A Web service is defined as "a software system designed to support interoperable
+A Web Service is defined as "a software system designed to support interoperability

 Internet Application Programming Interfaces (API) that can be accessed over a network,

 such as the Internet, and executed on a remote system hosting the requested services.

 Web Services use Extensible Markup Language (XML) messages that follow the Simple

 Object Access Protocol (SOAP) standard and have been popular with traditional enterprises.

 In such systems, there is often a machine-readable description of the operations

 offered by the service written in the Web Services Description Language (WSDL).

 The latter is not a requirement of a SOAP endpoint, but it is a prerequisite for

 automated client-side code generation in many Java and .NET SOAP frameworks (frameworks